mzimbres/rtcpp/README.md

 at the cost of memory fragmentation and unpredictable performance loss.

-On some domains, like realtime applications or systems that aim 24/7 availability, the unpredictability introduced by memory fragmentation is simply unaffordable.
+On some domains, like **realtime applications**, **embedded systems** or systems that aim 24/7 availability, the unpredictability introduced by memory fragmentation is simply unaffordable.

-Even though the sub-optimal access patterns are inherent to linked data structures, we think that a small non-breaking addition on the C++ standard could strongly improve performance and render c++ node-based containers usable even hard-real-time contexts.
+Even though the sub-optimal access patterns are inherent to linked data structures, we think that a small non-breaking addition on the C++ standard could strongly improve performance and render c++ node-based containers usable even **hard-real-time** contexts.

 The core of the idea is to make node-based containers support allocators that use pre-allocated nodes that are linked as a